tolyo/open-outcry/README.md

 Open Outcry puts performance and correctness of the entire trading cycle as its priority.
 It minimizes the number of moving parts by putting all the trading logic into optimized PostreSQL procedures.
-Clients are ensured stable, scalable and fault-tolerant access to the database through Erlang/OTP server, which listens to events from the database propagated to a cluster.
-This approach allows trading and settlement to be processed by a single transactional database call and the notifications to be delivered directly to a client without resorting to routing via a message broker.
+Clients are ensured stable, scalable and fault-tolerant access to the database through Erlang/OTP server, which listens to events from the database propagated to an Erlang cluster.
+This approach allows trading and settlement to be processed by a single transactional database call with event notifications delivered directly to a client without resorting to routing via a message broker.
 Erlang/OTP also provides hot-code reloading essential for high-availablity of a trading system.

 Open Outcry's reliance on SQL also means that it can focus on business logic to provide the most feature-complete, tested and accurate trading engine, capable of evolving along with future developments in financial technology.
-These include marging trading, short orders, futures and options, pro-rata amongst many allocation algorithms, and hop trades where more than two parties accross several instruments are involved.
+These include marging trading, short orders, futures and options, pro-rata amongst many allocation algorithms, and hop-trades where more than two parties accross several instruments are involved.

 ## Current features